 Theme– Any blog has a theme.
-A theme is the way your blog looks.
-The layout, the colors, the fonts and the functionality make up the theme.
-One of the main requirements of a theme is that is HAS to be RESPONSIVE.
+A theme is the look of your blog.
+The layout, the colors, the fonts, and the functionality make up the theme.
+One of the main requirements of a theme is that it HAS to be RESPONSIVE.

-This means that your blog will automatically adjust to fit on the screen of a mobile phone or tablet.
-Most of the blog reading today is done on a mobile screen, and if your blog doesn’t fit on that screen no one will be sticking around to read it.
+This means that your blog will automatically adjust to fit on a mobile phone or tablet screen.
+Most of the blog-reading today is done on a mobile screen, and if your blog doesn’t fit on that screen, no one will be sticking around to read it.

-If WordPress is the engine of the car, Genesis is all of the parts.
-And Genesis child themes—the look and feel of your site—are the paint job.
-Genesis makes WordPress sites more extensible, more secure, easier to update, and built on excellent SEO standards.
+If WordPress is the engine of the car, Trellis is all of the parts.
+And Trellis child themes—the look and feel of your site—are the paint job.
+Trellis makes WordPress sites more extensible, more secure, easier to update, and built on excellent SEO standards.
 I also have excellent scores on Google Pagespeed Insights.

-Divine Pro theme –is the child theme I use now under the Genesis Framework.
+Bamboo – is the child theme I use now under Trellis.
 You do not have to use this theme or the frame I use.
-As a beginner, you can try to use one of the free WordPress themes that are available.
-In time, you might feel though that you need a little bit more flexibility and more options when it comes to the functionality of your site and the design.
+As a beginner, you can try to use one of the available free WordPress themes.
+In time, you might feel that you need a little bit more flexibility and more options for the functionality of your site and the design.

-StudioPress Themes on WP Engine- This is a place where you can find more themes to choose from.
+StudioPress Themes on WP Engine– This is where you can find more themes to choose from.

 The hosting company I use now:

-WPopt- After 3 years of using BlueHost, my blog grew enough to make the move to a bigger and different hosting company.
+WPopt– After three years of using BlueHost, my blog grew big enough to make a move to a bigger and better hosting company.
 I chose WPopt because they are awesome.

 What camera do I use for photography?